gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetContent<T>() Method

-(Cross-Game compatible) Gets all loaded ModContent objects that are T or a subclass of T
+Gets all loaded ModContent objects that are T or a subclass of T

 ```csharp
 public static System.Collections.Generic.List<T> GetContent<T>()